Exclusive: Juniper EVP shares company strategy and market opportunities

-“With IT now central to a business’ operations, data centres must become more agile, automated and offer much more than what is inside its four walls.
-Running a data centre is no longer about knowing how to program a Command Line Interface – it’s about scripting, automation tools, and understanding workflows,” says Leelanivas.
+“With IT now central to a business' operations, data centers must become more agile, automated and offer much more than what is inside its four walls.
+Running a data center is no longer about knowing how to program a Command Line Interface – it's about scripting, automation tools, and understanding workflows,” says Leelanivas.

 “The other key trend is a growing demand for 50G and beyond servers with the rise of 4K video, AR, VR, and new storage technologies becoming more accessible.
-To meet these new requirements, the data centre network will need to transition from the 100G world to next-gen 400G.
-We expect this to start gaining pace towards the latter part of 2019.”
+To meet these new requirements, the data center network will need to transition from the 100G world to next-gen 400G.
+We expect this to start gaining pace towards the latter part of 2019.